jepa/Oceana_LA/README.md

 - *Oceana_Ref.bib*: BidText file containing all the references in the project

 - *Report_Figures*: Include figures nor produced by code or figures that will take too long to produce

+*This project is completed and the repository archived*